 This course will present a variety of techniques for stress reduction and relaxation.
 These will include study and practice of various cultural traditions.
 The latest scientific findings in health enhancement will be explored.
+Transfers to CSU

 PEH 150A INTRODUCTION TO MASSAGE TECHNIQUES